Jacob-Friesen/obscurejs/README.md

 * [throttle.js](http://obscurejavascript.tumblr.com/post/114959169455/throttle-in-javascript): Create a wrappped function so that the function it wraps is called at most every n milliseconds.
 * [where.js](http://obscurejavascript.tumblr.com/post/108473136150/where-in-javascript): Code for the JavaScript where function.
 * [unionAndIntersection.js](http://obscurejavascript.tumblr.com/post/109132410484/intersection-and-union-in-javascript): Code for the intersection and union array manipulation functions and the unifyling function.
+* [variableChaining.js](#): How variable chaining can create globals and how global creation can be avoided.
 * [zip.js](http://obscurejavascript.tumblr.com/post/107136419970/zip-in-javascript): How to use a function that automatically structures raw array data.

 <h5>2014</h5>